One in a Billion

 “One In A Billion” is a podcast about China, through the voices of Chinese millennials in America.

 These are American-educated, global-minded Chinese with deep roots, or high stakes in China.
 They have moved to America on their own or with their family.
 They belong to the next generation of emerging entrepreneurs and other enterprising types in America.

 What motivates them?
 What moves them?
 Where are they privileged?
 Where are they not?
 How do they navigate bias and barriers in America to establish themselves?
 How do they negotiate their transformative experiences in America with their traditional values?

-One In A Billion gives voice to this rising yet under-represented generation of young Chinese dreamers who dare greatly.
-We want to understand their accomplishments and pressure points as a way to understand China and America.
+One In A Billion gives voice to this rising but neglected generation of young Chinese in America who dare greatly.
+We want to understand their pain points and accomplishments as a way to build empathy, friendship and mentorship.